spacepy/dbprocessing/sphinx/source/scripts.rst

 Used to demo run codes for certain dates out of the database.
 This primarily used in testing can also be used to reprocess files as needed

 .. option:: filename The filename to save the config
-.. option:: -d, --dryrun Dryrun, only print what would be done
+.. option:: -d, --dryrun Only print what would be done
 .. option:: -m <dbname>, --mission <dbname> Selected mission database
 .. option:: --echo Start sqlalchemy with echo in place for debugging
 .. option:: -s <date>, --startDate <date> Date to start search (e.g. 2012-10-02 or 20121002)